McLarenCollege/foundations_public/convert-false-to-true-while-loop.md

 # Convert False to True

-Given an array of booleans update the first chunk of false values to true until you reach a true value or undefined.
+Given an array of booleans change any false values to true that occur before the first true value.

-The function should return the modified array

 ```js